Tilakkumar13/AccidentRiskAnalysis-NYC/README.md

 	•	Spatial proximity risk propagation

 The system predicts accident risk levels (LOW / MEDIUM / HIGH) for any location in NYC and identifies nearby hotspots using spatial clustering.

 ⸻
+🔄 Workflow

+• Crash data is fetched from NYC Open Data.
+• Data is cleaned and transformed.
+• Data is stored in PostgreSQL with spatial indexing.
+• Hotspots are detected using DBSCAN clustering.
+• ML model is trained on historical crash patterns.
+• User queries API → system returns risk score + probability.

+⸻